 (Continued from the previous text)

-Both of them have considerable knowledge and experience with wine and food, and together with Mr. An, they are my drinking companions on this trip.
+Both of them have considerable research and experience in wine and food, and together with Mr. An, they are my drinking companions on this trip.
 In addition to beer, we also brought seven bottles of whiskey with us on the road.

 I won't talk about our whiskey stories here; let's get back to the main topic.